BrettThePark/react-native-workflows/login-workflow/README.md

 # !!!
 Important Note
 ### This is an updated version of v5.2.0 of the React Native Auth Workflow intended to be used for Eaton EV Charger Manager app.
-The example project has therefore been removed.
+The `example` project has therefore been removed.
+Additionally, the `react-auth-shared` has been integrated directly.

 # React Native Auth Workflow